Trained Service Dogs For Veterans Seattle, WA

 About Service Dogs for Veterans

-Yes, PAVE has been accredited as a member of Assistance Dogs International.
-This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
-Only three Oregon-based organizations are currently members.
+Yes, PAVE can be accredited to Assistance Dogs International.
+This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
+Only three Oregon organizations are currently accredited members.

 It costs approximately $42,000 for each dog.
 It also includes support and training throughout the dog's life.